I want to share with you how to make the DIY ceiling medallion tiles from our Pantry makeover One Room Challenge! Super easy and fun project.

 Apply liquid nails.
 Using a brad nailer to secure.

 For the last circle.
-Use posterboard to creat a template.
+Use a piece of poster board to create a template.
 The posterboard temple will aid in figuring out where to cut the hole for the light fixture.